As a beginner when you get started, you come across a plethora of video editing tools.

 If you have enough time, patience, and are tight on budget, then Resolve will be the best choice for you.

 DaVinci Resolve will take a lot of time for you to learn when compared to Premiere Pro for basic editing, color grading, and sound design.

 But once you take the time to learn, you can finish a movie free of cost inside of Resolve!

-If you don’t have budget constraints (like monthly subscription fees), then you should surely choose Premiere Pro and other Adobe tools like Audition, After Effects because they are all beginner-friendly and quickly get you started in your journey.
+If you don’t have budget constraints (like monthly subscription fees), then you should surely choose Premiere Pro and other Adobe tools like Audition, and After Effects because they are all beginner-friendly and will quickly get you started in your journey.

 For further reading:

 Premiere Pro For Beginners?
 (Here’s What You Should Know!)

 Is Free DaVinci Resolve Safe?
 (Here’s What You Should Know)

 Download & Install DaVinci Resolve on Windows: (Step-by-Step Guide)

 DaVinci Resolve & Free Stuff (Important Things You Should Know!)